Unsupervised Deep Video Denoising: Background and Related Work

 \section{Background and Related Work}

-Traditional techniques for image denoising include nonlinear filtering~\cite{tomasi1998bilateral,milanfar2012tour}, sparsity-based methods~\cite{chang2000adaptive,portilla2003image,bm3d}, and nonlocal approaches~\cite{nlb}.
-Many of these techniques have been successfully extended to video denoising~\cite{liu2010high,arias2018video,vbm4d,buades2016patch}.
-In order to preserve the spatiotemporal structure of the objects in the video, these methods rely on motion compensation, typically using an estimate of the optical flow.
+\textbf{Traditional and CNN-based video denoising.} Traditional techniques for single image denoising include nonlinear filtering~\cite{tomasi1998bilateral,milanfar2012tour}, sparse prior methods~\cite{ksvd,donoho1995,simoncelli1996, chang2000adaptive,portilla2003image,bm3d}, and nonlocal means~\cite{nlb}; many of which have been extended to videos~\cite{liu2010high,arias2018video,vbm4d,buades2016patch}.
+In order to exploit the spatio-temporal structure of the video, these methods typically employ motion compensation based on estimates of optical flow.

-In the last five years, data-driven methods based on deep CNNs \cite{lecun2015deep} have outperformed all other techniques in image denoising~\cite{dncnn, cbdnet, chen2016trainable}.
-The CNNs are trained to minimize the mean squared error between the network output and clean images using large databases of natural images.
-This framework has been recently applied to video data, also achieving state-of-the-art performance~\cite{dvdnet,xue2019video,fastdvdnet,rawvideo,f2f}.

-As in the case of prior methodology, many deep-learning techniques for video denoising perform explicit motion compensation.
-DVDnet~\cite{dvdnet} applies an image-denoising CNN to each input frame, estimates the optical flow from the denoised frames using DeepFlow~\cite{deepflow} (a deep CNN model pretrained for this purpose), warps the frames using the flow estimate to align their content, and finally processes the registered frames with a CNN.
-Ref.~\cite{xue2019video} applies a similar pipeline, but incorporates an optical-flow estimation module, which is jointly trained end-to-end together with the denoising CNN.
+In the last five years, data-driven methods based on deep CNNs \cite{lecun2015deep} have outperformed all other techniques in image~\cite{dncnn, cbdnet, chen2016trainable} and video denoising~\cite{dvdnet,xue2019video,fastdvdnet,rawvideo}.
+The CNNs are trained to minimize the mean squared error between the network output and ground truth using large databases of natural images/videos.
+Many deep-learning techniques also perform explicit motion compensation.
+DVDnet~\cite{dvdnet} applies an image-denoising CNN to each input frame, estimates the optical flow from the denoised frames using DeepFlow~\cite{deepflow} (a CNN pre-trained for this purpose), warps the frames using the flow estimate to align their content, and finally processes the registered frames with a CNN.
+Ref.~\cite{xue2019video} applies a similar pipeline, but jointly trains an optical-flow module with the denoising CNN.